equinixmetal-archive/docs-packet-legacy/guides/networking/route-bgp-with-bird.md

 }
 </meta> -->

-BGP isn't new, but having it be this accessible is!
-Leveraging dynamic hosting for a cluster of servers at a particular data center offers your workloads a safe, effective, and quick failover channel.
-In this guide, we'll walk you through configuring Local BGP using [BIRD](http://bird.network.cz/) so that you can broadcast a specific local IP address to a host of your choice.
+Bird is an open source routing daemon for Unix-like systems.
+It can be used to establish bgp sessions between client instances and the packet network.

+An elastic IP address can simply be announced via Bird from the instance that is currently using it, thereby making it easy to freely move the IP from one instance to another within the same project.

 # Getting Started

 If you haven't already requested that BGP be added to your account you'll need to get that sorted before continuing with this guide - see more info about getting started [here](https://www.packet.com/developers/docs/network/advanced/local-and-global-bgp).

-For this guide, we're deploying a [Tiny But Mighty](https://www.packet.net/cloud/servers/t1-small/) server with Ubuntu 16, and [BIRD](https://bird.network.cz/) to broadcast a local IP with BGP.

-# Step 1 - Choose an IP to Broadcast
+# Choose an IP to Broadcast

 Navigate over to **IPs & Networks** in your BGP enabled project and click on _Manage Block_ for the IPv4 block in the data center location that corresponds with your server deployment.
 Choose an available IP that will act as your broadcast IP.
 In this guide, we'll be using 10.99.200.138.

 ![manage-ips](/images/route-bgp-with-bird/manage-ips-new.png)
 ![manage-ips-2](/images/route-bgp-with-bird/manage-ips-2-new.png)

-# Step 2 - Update Network Interface
+# Update Network Interface

 Update the network interfaces with a virtual loopback interface.